garrettkinman/SteadyTensor/README.md

 # Hardware Acceleration
 If you want to accelerate this library on custom hardware (e.g., vector/SIMD instructions), just fork this repository and rewrite the kernels (in `src/steadytensor/kernels.nim`) with your own optimized implementations.

-**TODO:** add instructions for installing forked library and using with SteadyNN
+**TODO:** add instructions for installing forked library and using with SteadyPCN